-The 2016 ATPI Winter Conference for students and teachers will be hosted by Austin Community College and Texas State Capitol February 25-27, 2016 in Austin, TX.
+The 2017 ATPI Winter Conference for students and teachers will be hosted by the University of Texas at Arlington February 24-26, 2017 in Arlington, TX.
 The conference provides on-site contests for students and teachers, along with hands-on classes related to all types of photography and video.

 The 2016 Winter Conference program.